-New Mexico deadline approaches for campaign finance reports
+Spending surges in New Mexico governor race

-SANTA FE, N.M.
-(AP) — Candidates for governor and other public offices in New Mexico are filing their first election-year campaign finance reports that detail contributions and expenditures.
+Candidates for governor and other public offices in New Mexico are filing their first election-year campaign finance reports that detail contributions and expenditures.

 Monday evening is the deadline for candidates to make public their fundraising activities during the six-month period ending April 2.
 The mandatory report is the first of four ahead of June primary elections.